Donatism: Opposition

 Augustine of Hippo campaigned against Donatism as bishop; through his efforts, orthodoxy gained the upper hand.
 According to Augustine and the church, the validity of sacraments was a property of the priesthood independent of individual character.
 Influenced by the Old Testament, he believed in discipline as a means of education.

 In his letter to Vincentius, Augustine used the New Testament Parable of the Great Banquet to justify using force against the Donatists: "You are of opinion that no one should be compelled to follow righteousness; and yet you read that the householder said to his servants, 'Whomsoever ye shall find, compel them to come in.
+However, even though Augustine favoured the use of force, he rejected applying the death penalty to the Donatists.

 In 409, Emperor Honorius's secretary of state, Marcellinus of Carthage, issued a decree which condemned the Donatists as heretical and demanded that they surrender their churches.
 This was made possible by a collatio in which St. Augustine legally proved that Constantine had chosen the Nicene church over the Donatists as the imperial church.
 The Donatists were persecuted by the Roman authorities to such a degree that Augustine protested their treatment.

-The Council of Trent (1545-1563) taught that in the divine sacrifice of the Holy Mass "is contained and immolated, in an unbloody manner, the same Christ that offered Himself in a bloody manner upon the altar of the Cross.
+The Council of Trent (1545–1563) taught that in the divine sacrifice of the Holy Mass "is contained and immolated, in an unbloody manner, the same Christ that offered Himself in a bloody manner upon the altar of the Cross.
 Hence, it is the same victim, the same sacrificing-priest who offers Himself now through the ministry of priests and who once offers Himself upon the Cross."
 The worth of the sacrifice does not depend on the celebrating priest (or bishop), but on the "worth of the victim and on the dignity of the chief priest- none other than Jesus Christ Himself".
+More specifically, the Decree on the Sacraments in General, approved on March 3, 1547, during the Seventh Session, at Canon 12 (DH 1612) states:

+CANON XII.-If any one saith, that a minister, being in mortal sin,-if so be that he observe all the essentials which belong to the effecting, or conferring of, the sacrament,-neither effects, nor confers the sacrament; let him be anathema.

+Similarly, Thomas Aquinas taught the doctrine of ex opere operato (Summa Theologiae III, q.
+64, a.
+5):

+The ministers of the Church do not by their own power cleanse from sin those who approach the sacraments, nor do they confer grace upon them: it is Christ who does this by His own power while He employs them as instruments.- Therefore the ministers of the Church can confer the sacraments though they be wicked.

+Aquinas affirmed the efficacy of the sacraments even when the ministers are unworthy and even if they lack faith (S. Th.
+Iii, q.
+64, a.
+5 and a.
+9), provided that they have the intention of doing what the Church does (a.
+7).